section-engineering-education/engineering-education/articles/node-vs-python/index.md

 #### Type of Projects
 Both Python and Node.js are used for web development and full-stack projects.

+##### Example of Python Websites

+- Instagram
+- Netflix
+- Reddit

+##### Example of Node.js Websites

+- LinkedIn
+- PayPal
+- Medium.com

 Python is heavily used as a part of Data Science and Machine Learning projects.
 It has libraries like numpy, pandas, scikit, opencv and tensorflow that make it perfect for:

 - Neural Networks
 - Face Recognition
 - Data Processing

 Python is also preferred for small, lightweight websites.
-Flask, the micro-framework and Jinja, the templating engine is used by web developers.
+Parts of Airbnb and Lyft are written in Flask.
+It is a micro-framework.
+The templating engine, Jinja is also written in Python.

 Due to the event loop architecture of Node.js, it is used for websites that involve a lot of concurrent processes.
+For instance, a chat website has a lot of real-time communicaton involves multiple requests being sent and received.
 It is also suitable for Internet of Things solutions and projects.

 #### Frameworks and Expandability

+A framework is a libary of functions.
+It contains tools that makes the development, testing and design of the web project quicker and more efficient.

 Python uses an interpreter called CPython that improves the performance of Python.
 There are many frameworks and libraries for full stack development.
 - [Django](https://www.djangoproject.com/) - A python web framework based on the Model-View-Controller Architecture
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A python micro-framework for web development